sindhu-ku/BlobCraft2x2/README.md

   - --start: Start time for the query (various formats like 'YYYY-MM-DD', 'YYYY-MM-DD HH', 'YYYY-MM-DD HH:MM', 'YYYY-MM-DD HH:MM:SS.ssss')
   - --end: End time for the query (various formats like 'YYYY-MM-DD', 'YYYY-MM-DD HH', 'YYYY-MM-DD HH:MM', 'YYYY-MM-DD HH:MM:SS.ssss')
   - --measurement: Measurement name to query.
 Use 'runsdb' for runs database and 'all' if you want all the measurments inside SC_parameters/config.yaml (`influx_SC_data_dict`, `cryostat_tag_dict`, `purity_mon_variables`)
-  - --run: Run number for runsdb (required when measurement is runsdb)
 - optional:
   - --subsample: Subsample interval in s like '60S' if you want coarser measurements
+- runsDB specific:
+  - --run: Run number for runsdb (required when measurement is runsdb)
   - --subrun: Subrun number for runsdb
   - --subrun_dict: Dictionary of subruns with start and end times.
 Required for runsdb if start and end are not given